fnarbona/fnarbona/README.md

 # Hi, I’m Fernando 👋
 I’m a **Fullstack Software Engineer** with a strong focus on **Front-End development**.
 I also build **mobile apps** using React Native.

 After changing careers to follow my passion for coding, I’ve:
+- Structured the technology branch of a small crypto company
 - Led a Front-End team at a Fortune 100 company
 - Taught at a coding bootcamp
 - Built and launched multiple apps
 - Helped establish and structure an engineering department